-- As part of the tested controls section – You can also find the CUECs right in the testing section.
-They’re usually documented along with the control objectives they align with.
+- Tested controls section – You can also find the CUECs within the testing section, where they're usually documented along with the control objectives in which they align.

-Finding the CUECs in the report is only part of the battle!
-Understanding what CUECs mean to you is critical.
-It’s important to understand complementary user entity controls because they outline to you (the intended user of the service or product) the roles, responsibilities and obligations you have in ensuring the stated control objectives are effective for your organization.
+Of course, finding the CUECs in the report is only part of the battle!
+Understanding what CUECs mean to your organization is critical because they outline to you (the intended user of the product or service) the roles, responsibilities, and obligations you have in ensuring the stated control objectives are effective for your organization.

 Common Examples of CUECs in a SOC Report

-- Authorization Policies and Procedures, i.e. Policies and procedures that ensure transactions are appropriately authorized and transactions are secure, timely and complete
+- Can ensure that transactions are appropriately authorized, and transactions are secure, timely, and complete

 You’ve Located the CUECs.
 Now What?